zouzias/rediswebcaching/README.md

     http://localhost:9999/cached/CachedServlet

-Check the traffice on redis.
+Check the traffic on redis.

 See the `web.xml` file to understand the structure of the servlet container.